 For as long as I can remember, my family has been enthusiastic about capturing memories.
-My grandpa was the proud owner of a Yashica camera, a 38mm lens, film camera!
-He would talk at length about how and when to use the flash, and even taught me how to use the self-timer (on the now 30+ year old camera!) so we could all get some photos together as a family.
+My grandpa was the proud owner of a Yashica camera – a 38mm lens, film camera!
+He would talk at length about how and when to use the flash, and we even experimented with the self-timer (on the now 30+ year old camera!) so we could all get some photos together as a family.

 I continue to carry forward the tradition of capturing memories.
 Documenting my travels and time spent with family is something I’m extremely passionate about!
 After taking several online courses on photography, I invested in my first DSLR in 2017.
 Learning and evolving photography techniques is an endless and joyful process that I still continue to do!

 I use different equipment for different scenarios.
 And I’m going to walk you through all of it without further ado!

 (Stay till the end to find out the one prop I carry with me all the time to add some magic to my pictures!)

 The Phone Camera

 Let’s start with one that I’m sure you already have!
 I find that the phone camera is good enough to handle 70-80% of my travel photography needs!
 The phone is the only camera I carry if:

 - I’m traveling with friends for fun, and photography won’t be the primary focus of the trip